 Often, for convenience, organizations opt to distribute their local packages along with CRAN packages in a single repository.
 This setup gives a single URL for all the organization’s R packages.
-To do so, follow the quick start guides above to create a local source and cran source, then:
+To do so, follow the quick start guides above to create a local source or a git source along with a cran source, then:

 # Confirm sources exist: rspm list sources; # should have: prod-internal-src, cran # Create repository: rspm create repo --name=prod --description='Production R packages from CRAN and our local packages' # Subscribe the repository to the sources: rspm subscribe --repo=prod --source=prod-internal-src; rspm subscribe --repo=prod --source=cran